Esri/map-collection-explorer/README.md

 #### Instructions

-1. Download and unzip the .zip file or clone the repository.
+1. Download and unzip the <a href="https://github.com/Esri/map-collection-explorer/archive/master.zip" target="_blank">*.zip </a> file or clone the repository.
 2. Web-enable the directory.
 3. Access the .html page.
 4. Configure the parameters in the config [file](config/defaults.js?raw=true).